jadebarclay/digitaltools/content/prep/security.md

 {% capture pwrecommended %}
 **Our recommendation: Bitwarden**

-Although LastPass is a partner of Griffith and is offered free to staff, the app is not as seamless as Bitwarden, and your license will not come with you if you leave Griffith.
+Some universities offer LastPass free to staff, but the app is not as seamless as Bitwarden, and your license will not come with you if you leave the university.
 For that reason, we recommend going with Bitwarden.
 {% endcapture %}
 {% include alert.html text=pwrecommended color="primary" %}